AllGen Is Growing! Click Here To Learn More.

 Indirect Rollover

 An indirect rollover is only recommended if you really need the money.
 Otherwise, a direct rollover is better.
-The risk of penalties and fees is high if the indirect rollover isn’t done properly.
+The risk of penalties, taxes, and fees is high if the indirect rollover isn’t done properly.
 If you do want to do an indirect rollover, inform the account manager of your current 401(k) and they will provide you with a check for the amount in the 401(k) account.
-You would then have the 60 days to deposit it yourself into the new retirement account to avoid incurring penalties and taxes.
+You would then have 60 days to deposit it yourself into the new retirement account to avoid incurring penalties and taxes.

 When it comes to 401(k) rollovers, it’s important to know which options will be the best for you financially.
-There are taxes and fees to take into account when you are choosing which type of retirement plan you want to roll your 401(k) funds into.
+There are taxes and fees to consider when you are choosing which type of retirement plan you want to roll your 401(k) funds into.
 Each account type has its pros and cons and while one account type may be ideal for one person, it may not be the best choice for another.

-To explore all of your options and decide which is in your best financial interest, speak to a financial advisor.
+To explore all your options and decide which is in your best financial interest, speak to a financial advisor.